Managing the Global WorkforceBack to Course Guide

 - Debating the global competencies for the workforce, strategic and global challenges in employee training and identifying global training and development trends.

-- Summarizing different institutional environments related to different forms of corporate social responsibility.
+- Summarizing different institutional environments related to various forms of corporate social responsibility.

 - Anticipating the emerging issues in global organizations and changes in global business environments.

-- Examining the human resources activities in cross-border mergers and acquisitions.
+- Examining human resource activities and technology in cross-border mergers and acquisitions.

-- Developing and recommending a selection method and training strategy for a particular country.
+- Developing and recommending a selection method and training strategy for a particular country using technology.

 - Analyzing the psychological contract across national contexts and institutional contexts.